peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public int[] GetReadDate();

 Gets the date and time extracted from this content disposition's "read-date" parameter, which specifies the date at which a file was last read (RFC 2183 sec.
 2.6).
-See for information on the format of this method's return value.
+See **PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)**for information on the format of this method's return value.

 <b>Return Value:</b>